-Other non-major governmental funds experienced an decrease in fund balance of \$201,052 during the year.
-The beginning fund balance on July 1, 2017 was at \$3,293,170 and at June 30, 2017 the fund balance was \$3,092,118.
-The Sinking Fund and Technology Capital Projects Fund, approved by voters in September of 2002, finished its fifteenth year with a fund balance of \$1,905,794 up from \$1,783,004 at the end of FY 2016-17.
+Other nonmajor governmental funds experienced an increase in fund balance of \$738,304 during the year.
+The beginning fund balance on July 1, 2017 was at \$3,092,118 and at June 30, 2018 the fund balance was \$3,830,422.
+The Sinking Fund and Technology Capital Projects Fund, approved by voters in September of 2002, finished its fifteenth year with a fund balance of \$1,858,813 down from \$1,905,794 at the end of FY 2016-17.
 The Sinking Fund was renewed in November 2011 for an additional ten (10) years at a reduced millage rate of .8 mills.
 Major uses of the sinking fund include the purchase of property and renovations to the existing capital infrastructure.
 In 2007-08 the District entered into a lease agreement with Nextel/Sprint for use of District owned band-width and established a new technology capital projects fund.
 The initial term of the lease was 10 years renewable every 5 years up to a total of 30 years.
 The up-front payment for the lease was \$750,000 with initial monthly payments of \$8,295 that are adjusted annually for inflation.
 The District's original intent was to earmark these funds for technology replacement but due to an increase in unfunded mandates \$550,000 was transferred from this fund into the District's General Fund in 2008-09.
-However, the District plans to use the remaining funds for technology upgrades beginning in 2013-14.
-The fund balance in the Food Service Fund decreased during the 2016-17 school year by \$31,291 for a total fund balance at year-end of \$317,165.
+However, the District plans to use the remaining funds for technology upgrades.
+The fund balance in the Food Service Fund increased during the 2017-18 school year by \$33,377 for a total fund balance at year-end of \$350,542.
 The District also maintains various debt service funds and other special revenue funds.